gabestuf/Classroom-Simulator-MQP/README.md

 **Members**

 **Description**
 The goal is to help teachers learn about interactions with students through a classroom simulation.
-We are creating the front end for a classroom simulation web app.AFDASDADADDS
+We are creating the front end for a classroom simulation web app.